Rumba Munthali

-Rumbani Andrew Munthali (born 2 December 1978) is a Canadian former professional soccer player who played as a defender and midfielder.
+Rumbani Andrew Munthali (born 2 December 1978) is a Canadian soccer coach and former professional player who played as a defender and midfielder.
+He is the youth coach for Major League Soccer side Nashville SC.

 Career

 Early career

 Born in Lusaka, Zambia, Munthali was raised in Canada and played college soccer at the University of Alabama-Birmingham where he was a 2000 Third Team All American.

 Professional career

 In 2001, the Montreal Impact drafted, but did not sign Munthali.
 The Richmond Kickers then signed him after suffering several injuries to their back line.
 In 2002, the Kickers loaned Munthali to the Carolina Dynamo.
 They released him in February 2003.
 He then played for the Oakville Winstars.
 In 2004, he was signed by the Toronto Lynx of the USL A-League on April 7, 2004.
 He made his debut for the club on April 17, 2004 in a match against Puerto Rico Islanders, coming on as a substitute for John Barry Nusum.
 At the conclusion of the season the organization awarded him the Public Relations Award.
 He re-signed with Toronto for the 2005 season on March 31, 2005.
 In 2006, he moved to China to sign with Nanchang Bayi.
 On March 2, 2010, he transferred to China League One side Shenyang Dongjin.